Welcome

 Separate Designated Client Account (SDCA)

 For specific circumstances, such as holding large sums or funds for an extended period for a particular client or trust, a firm might open an SDCA.
-These accounts offer potentially better interest rates and clearer segregation for specific funds.
+These accounts offer clearer segregation and may be operated as deposit accounts that earn interest for that client.

 A firm, 'Legal Eagles LLP', receives a £50,000 deposit from a client, Mrs. Davies, for a property purchase.
 The firm decides to hold this in its main client account used for all clients.
 How should this account be named to comply with Rule 3.2?